Discover how to co-regulate, de-escalate and build long-term trust with vulnerable children.

 ✔️ Designed by trauma specialists with lived experience input

-✔️ Developed for those working in fostering, adoption and residential care
+✔️ Developed for those working in residential care, fostering and adoption

 ✔️ Focused on healing, not managing behaviour

-✔️ Equips carers to become emotionally available, reflective and resilient
+✔️ Equips staff and carers to become emotionally available, reflective and resilient

 ✔️ Rooted in real-world application, not just theory